 Languages › Japanese What Does "~ Kana" Mean at the End of Sentence in Japanese?
 Share Flipboard Email Print Masahiro Hayata/Wikimedia Commons/Creative Commons 2.0 Japanese Essential Japanese Vocabulary History & Culture Japanese Grammar By Namiko Abe Japanese Language Expert B.A., Kwansei Gakuin University Namiko Abe is a Japanese language teacher and translator, as well as a Japanese calligraphy expert.
 She has been a freelance writer for nearly 20 years. our editorial process Namiko Abe Updated May 06, 2019 For new students learning Japanese, you'll eventually come across sentences ending with "kana."
 Sometimes from the context, it's difficult to tell what "kana" means.
 How does it translate into a sentence?
 Here's the basic breakdown of this unusual Japanese sentence structure (unusual to English speakers, at least): When you see Kana at the end of a sentence, it is essentially inferring the English equivalent of "I wonder."
 It's a relatively casual expression, and used quite often in conversation.
 Instead of just asking the question, it's a way of couching it a bit, to encourage the listener to "wonder" as well.
 Here are some examples: Ashita yuki ga furu kana.明日雪が降るかな。 I wonder if it will snow tomorrow.
 Ano hito wa supein-jin kana.あの人はスペイン人かな。 I wonder if he/she is Spanish. "~ kashira （～かしら）" can be replaced with "~ kana", though it is used only by females.
 Kore ikura kashira.これいくらかな。 I wonder how much it is.
 Dou shita no kashira.どうしたのかしら。 I wonder what happened.
 Here are some more phrases with "~ kana."
 Nani o kite ikou kana.何を着ていこうかな。 What shall I wear?
 Mattete kureru kana.待っててくれるかな。 I wonder if he/she will wait for me.
 Machiawase-basho machigaeta kana.待ち合わせ場所間違えたかな。 I wonder if I am waitingin the wrong place.
 Okane, ato ikura nokotteru kana.お金、後いくら残ってるかな。 I wonder how much money I have left. .来年はいいことあるかな。 I wonder if next year will bringsomething good.
 To ask the question and add an element of doubt or uncertainty "I wasn't sure whether it would snow" you would add の(no) forming "nokana."
-How Sentence Ending Particles Express Emotions in Japanese How Can You Express Your Thoughts in Japanese?
-Use These Useful Expressions When Shopping in Japan Frequently Asked Questions in Introductory Japanese All About the Japanese Particles Wa and Ga Using the Japanese Particles Wa and Ga Correctly How to Use the Particle Ni in Japanese How to Express Uncertainty When Speaking Japanese Learning About the Japanese Particle for "To" Learn About Expressions of Ability and Potential Verbs in Japanese Most Common Sentence Ending Particles in Japanese Sentences (2) Here Are Popular Japanese Conversation Openers Singing "Rudolph the Red-Nosed Reindeer" in Japanese Do You Know the Many Usages of "O" and "No" in Japanese?
-Learn How to Conjugate the Japanese Verb "Suru" What Does Iiyo Mean in Japanese?
+Sentence Ending Particles in Japanese How to Express Your Thoughts in Japanese Frequently Asked Questions in Introductory Japanese Useful Expressions for Shopping in Japanese Expressing Uncertainty in Japanese Language All About the Japanese Particles Wa and Ga Using the Japanese Particles "Wa" and "Ga" Correctly How to Use the Particle Ni in Japanese Most Common Sentence Ending Particles in Japanese Sentences (2) Japanese Particle: To Japanese Lesson: Particles "O" and "No" Expressions of Ability and Potential Verbs in Japanese Conversation Openers and Fillers in Japanese "Rudolph the Red-Nosed Reindeer" Christmas Carol in Japanese What Does Iiyo Mean in Japanese?
+Learn How to Conjugate the Japanese Verb "Suru"